 Warranty

-AcousticSheep offers a one year limited warranty and will repair parts that aren’t damaged by misuse.
+AcousticSheep has a one year limited warranty and will repair parts that aren’t damaged by misuse.
 They also have a returns policy, but it’s not clear if it’s a no questions asked policy if you don’t like the headphones, or if it’s only for problems like choosing the wrong size headband.

 If you’re out of the warranty period, they do sell individual parts on their website so you can replace them for less than the price of buying another one.